Baking with Almond Flour

 Both almond flour and almond meal have long been pantry staples of avid gluten-free bakers, and right now it’s more popular than ever.
-From the surge of gluten-free baking recipes to our undying love for French macarons, almond flour is an ingredient you’ll want to keep on your radar.
+From the surge of gluten-free baking recipes to our undying love for French macarons, baking with almond flour has become more popular than ever before.

 How are almond meal and almond flour different?

-When it comes to flavor, both almond flour and almond meal retain much of their natural flavor, and lend a sweet, nutty aroma to baked goods.
+When it comes to flavor, both almond flour and almond meal retain much of their natural flavor.
+Both options lend a sweet, nutty aroma to baked goods.
 Overall, it’s their texture that sets them apart.

 - Almond flour is finely ground almonds typically made using blanched almond with no skins.
-It’s commonly used in baked goods, like cookies, cakes, and quick breads, and perhaps most famously in macarons.
+It’s commonly used in baked goods, like cookies, cakes, and quick breads.
 It has a finer texture than almond meal.

 - Almond meal: Has a more coarse texture, and it typically (although not always) contains the skins.